shizhengLi/Learning-English-With-TED/README.md

 ## Disclaimer

-This project has nothing to do with political stance and is only used for English learning.
+This project does not represent the author's political views and is only used for English learning.